Natalie Christian

 Allison Paolucci

-PhD Student My research interests broadly focus on understanding how leaf endophytes influence plant secondary chemistry and physiology.
+PhD Candidate My research interests broadly focus on understanding how leaf endophytes influence plant secondary chemistry and physiology.
 During my PhD at UofL, I plan on taking a systems-based approach to investigate the effects of fungal endophytes in “chemically interesting” agricultural plants, such as cannabis.
 In 2020, I earned my master’s degree at Ohio University studying the effects of abiotic stressors on plant physiology and nutrient transport.
 Additionally, I am dedicated to promoting the involvement and success of underrepresented and underserved communities in science and research. |

 Noelle Visser